ebeaufay/threedtiles/README.md

         ogc3DTile.updateMatrix();
     },1000)
 ```
-### Draco and Ktx2
+### Meshopt, Draco and Ktx2
-Compressed meshes via Draco and compressed textures in Ktx2 format are supported automatically using the threejs plugins.
+Compressed meshes via Draco and compressed textures in Ktx2 format are supported automatically using the threejs plugins by passing the renderer at initialization.
+The ktx and draco loader can also be passed manually (see jsdoc)
 KTX uses an external wasm loaded at runtime so if you have trouble packaging your app correctly, check out the
 [Getting started](https://drive.google.com/file/d/1kJ-yfYmy8ShOMMPPXgqW2gMgGkLOIidf/view?usp=share_link) project for a sample webpack configuration.